 You could also adapt the recipe slightly to make full-size gluten free bruschette and transform into a tasty lunch dish.
 Simply use full slices of bread.

-Gluten Free Bite-Sized Bruschetta Toasts (Serves 4 as a Canape, 2 as an Appetiser/1 as a Light Lunch)
+Tomato & Basil Bruschetta Bites Recipe (Serves 4 as a Canape, 2 as an Appetiser/1 as a Light Lunch)

 I used a BFree bake-at-home gluten free baguette, sliced into rounds and then halved, to create these bite-sized morsels.
 Schar also do nice gluten free baguette, available in most supermarkets.
 Glutamel have lovely little gluten free baguettes too, which you can buy on Ocado.